cassiozen/mithryn-ttrpg/gm guide.md

 Clad in humility and speaking the language of caution, the wizard Tharuk-Un (the Grey Vulture) whispered to kings and high lords beyond the plateau.
 He told them change was dangerous, that the pace of Mithryn’s progress was a threat to the old balances.
 If left unchecked, it might spread and consume all tradition.
 Through his counsel, alliances shifted in shadow.
 The day came when the armies of distant realms — Elves in bright mail, Men bearing the crests of old kingdoms — marched on the city.

-This is the truth beneath the lie the players begin with.
+This is the truth beneath the lie that the players begin with.
 The plateau is not poor; its air is not empty.
 The bloodlines, the strange relics, the half-remembered songs — all are echoes of Mithryn’s forgotten brilliance.

 #### The Amulet